How to Turn a Dissertation Into a Book: From Dissertation Logic to Book-Level Storytelling

 Even an academic book tells a story.
 In a book, the argument, methods, and theories that were central to your dissertation, are persuasive elements meant to spark curiosity and interest.

-A book is designed to generate curiosity.
+A book is designed to sustain curiosity.

 How do you turn your dissertation into a book proposal that maintains the core argument of your research while at the same time appeals to an audience that includes more than the members of your committee?